U.S. insurers want taxpayers to back pandemic coverage for businesses

 "The industry has a finite balance sheet that can't take infinite risk," Chubb’s Greenberg said.

-(Reporting by Suzanne Barlyn in Washington Crossing, Pennsylvania; Editing by Lauren Tara LaCapra and Cynthia Osterman)
+(Reporting by Suzanne Barlyn in Washington Crossing, Pennsylvania; Editing by Lauren Tara LaCapra, Cynthia Osterman and David Gregorio)

 ((Suzanne.Barlyn@thomsonreuters.com; 646-223-8550; Reuters Messaging: suzanne.barlyn.thomsonreuters.com@reuters.net))